 Remember that rules about working time are different for the various collective agreements, so you should familiarise yourself with your rights, such as by talking to your union representative or your union.

 Food and coffee breaks are organised differentle between workplaces.
 Food brake is usually 30-60 minutes.
 Coffee breaks are also given.
 For workers and craftsmen 35 minutes of food and/or coffee breaks are part of payed working time.

 Remember that you have a right to food- and coffee breaks!

-In short, it is because the unions make collective agreements which decide your wages and conditions.
+In short, it is because the unions make collective agreements which decide your wages and conditions of work.

 Wages and other conditions of work, which you agree to with your employer, are based on collective agreements.
-Your job contract can not allow worse conditions than the collective agreement for your profession stipulates.
+The collective agreements are minimum which means that your job contract can not allow lower wages or worse conditions than the collective agreement for your job stipulates.
 Therefore, the collective agreements are very important when it comes to your wages and rights in the labour market.

 What follows is a short primer on the main tasks of the unions.
 Don’t hesitate to be in touch with your union to get further information if you’re unsure of your rights, or have a disagreement with your employer about your wages and working conditions.

 The union will assist you in such disputes.

 The union provides various services, covered by the membership dues.
 These include providing information to members, offering advice in disputes with the employer about wages and working conditions, and legal services in such cases if necessary.

 Union members can apply for renting summer houses, but it is different from union to union how they are allocated.
 Their aim is to keep the prices at a minimum.